efarish/portfolio/mobile/kivy_gps_tracker/README.md

 ## Jupyter Notebook

-In the `client` directory is a Jupyter notebook that has examples of called the AWS service.
+In the `client` directory is a Jupyter notebook that has examples of called the AWS API Gateway HTTP API.

 ## A WebSocket Python Script

-A script to connect to the API Gateway WebSocket.
+A script demonstrating sending and receiving message to the AWS API Gateway WebSocket API.

 ## Kivy Client